subugoe/typo3-find/README.md

 advanced behaviour by adding autocomplete or a checkbox to select an alternate query style.

 - `queryAlternate`: an array of alternative queries that can be configured for the Text type; it creates a checkbox next to the input field which toggles between the provided `query` and the first `queryAlternate`
 - `autocomplete` \[0\]: if true, a field of Text type will be hooked up for autocompletion using Solr suggest query
 - `autocompleteDictionary`: name of the dictionary the Solr suggest query should use
 - `default`: default values to use in the query if no value is provided by the user (yet); may be a single value string (e.g. for the default state of checkboxes) or an array (especially useful for range queries)
+- `entityAutocomplete`[0]: if true, activates the autocomplete
+- `entity`[0]: if true, activates the entity search
+- `entityReplacement`: the string that should be replaced for an entity (e.g. id:%s)

 Examples: